Home > Horse Care > Is your horse trying to tell you his teeth hurt?

 “In this study, bit-related behavioral problems seemed to be more common than signs related to eating and drinking in horses suffering from periapical dental pain,” says Pehkonen.
 “However, bit-related problems may be easier for the owner to notice because most of them probably exercise the horse more often than observe its eating behavior.”

-Indeed, her findings suggest that the signs of equine dental problems are often missed.
-In half of the study horses, the tooth infections were discovered during routine dental exams, suggesting that the owners did not realize the observed behaviors could be linked to dental pain, and only six of the study horses had external swellings, sinus drainage or other obvious signs of tooth problems prior to their diagnosis.
+In half of the study horses, the tooth infections were discovered during routine dental exams.
+This suggests that the owners did not realize the observed behaviors might indicate dental pain.
 Almost all of the owners—96 percent—said their horses benefitted from having the teeth removed.

 Reference: “Behavioral signs associated with equine periapical infection in cheek teeth,” Journal of Equine Veterinary Science, June 2019

 Don’t miss out!
-With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
+The free weekly EQUUS newsletter delivers horse health information right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!